 - the person has had a previous benefit fraud sanction applied within five years or has had a similar offence recorded against them on the Police National Computer

 - in joint cases with the Department for Work and Pensions where it is their intention is to prosecute

 - where a claim has been false from the inception

 - where forged or fraudulent documents have been produced.

 Terms of Reference

-Section 15 of the Social Security (Fraud) Act 1997 allows the authority to apply a penalty equal to 30% of the total overpayment of benefit.
-The Welfare Reform Act introduced in 2012 penalties equal to 50% of overpaid benefit or a set £350 whichever is greater.
-These are for overpayments on or wholly after 8 May 2012.
-Overpayments that commence prior to this date will still be offered at the 30% penalty rate.
+Section 15 of the Social Security (Fraud) Act 1997 allows us to apply a penalty equal to 30% of the total overpayment of benefit.
+The Welfare Reform Act introduced in 2012 penalties equal to 50% of overpaid benefit, or a set £350 whichever is greater.
+These are for over-payments on or wholly after 8 May 2012.
+Over-payments that commence prior to this date will still be offered at the 30% penalty rate.
 This is offered as an alternative to prosecution.